wethod/learning-center-source/content/glossary/index.md

 ### Bluesky

-It represents the value you think that you are missing in order to reach an hypothetical overall value.
+It represents the value you think that it is missing in order to reach an hypothetical overall value.

+We can generally say that it is the missing value from the final value that you know it will be.

+For example:

+If now I have a value of 5, and I know that the final value will be 20, as a result I will choose a Bluesky equal to 15.

 ### Budget Consumption